sjxer723/My-Toybox/README.md

 # My-Toybox
-In real-world programming, sometimes we want to know why our algorithms or programs run slowly.
+In real-world programming, sometimes we want to find out why our programs run slowly.
 In this case, we may rely on some tools to monitor the runtime behaviors of our programs (e.g., `strace`, `gdb`, `perf`, etc).
-They may offer us some useful information.
-For example, if we call lots of system calls, the program may waste a lot of time of the switch of kernel and user mode.
+They will offer us some useful information, which is helpful for imporving our programs.
+For example, if we call lots of system calls, the program may waste a lot of time on switching between kernel and user mode.
 Unfortunately, no such tools can provide everything we want.

-In this project, I provide a program analysis platform, which can automatically monitor the runtime behaviors of programs (e.g., function calls, branch condition, etc).
+For this reason, I provide a program analysis platform in the project, which can automatically monitor the runtime behaviors of programs (e.g., function calls, branch condition, etc).

 -----